 10. Continual Learning

 The accounting field is one that experiences regular change, whether it be in regulations, tax codes, software, or best practices.
 Being proactive to stay abreast of these changes will show your employer that you can be a go-to for industry-relevant information and skills.
-Ottawa University’s online degrees in accounting prepare you to be a life-long learner and offer you the opportunity to continue your education by earning a Master’s in Accountancy or an MBA.
+Ottawa University’s online degrees in accounting prepare you to be a life-long learner and offer you the opportunity to continue your education by earning a Master of Accountancy or an MBA.

 Becoming an accountant starts by earning a degree in accountancy that teaches you both the technical and soft skills you need to land a solid job.
 Ottawa University offers online accounting concentrations in Actuarial Science, Economics, Finance, and Leadership and Management to complement your degree.
 Our online degrees in accounting are made up of 8-week courses that allow you to expedite your education.
 With our accelerated, online degrees you can fast-track your way to getting your diploma.
 In addition to online, we are conveniently located in Kansas City, Milwaukee, and Phoenix.

 We look forward to helping you enroll today!